 Today there are about 12,000,000 Negroes in the United States, of whom approximately 9,500,000 are in the South where the oppression and persecution directed against them are the sharpest.
-In 1920 about three-quarters of the colored population in the South was rural.
+About three-quarters of the Negro population in the South live in rural sections.
 In the North the Negro is principally located in the industrial cities and towns, with an insignificant number rural-about 250,000.